The BCG Online Case Study – Questions It Covers & How to Prepare

 Example of BCG’s Online Case

-Links to Resources for Prepping for the BCG Online Case
+Links to Resources for Prepping for the BCG Online Assessment

 The best resources to practice with are the 2 BCG practice online cases.
 If you need more practice materials to feel confident with your preparation, we recommend the following: